What is Animal Rehabilitation?

 - A safe and effective method to reduce and manage pain and inflammation

 - Reduces the reliance on medication to enable mobility

 - Increases speed of recovery in post-surgical patients

 - Maintains preservation of muscle, joint and nerve conditions in older and post-surgical patients during the period of recovery

 - Positive psychological effects thereby improving and prolonging quality of life

 Goals of therapy

 - Alleviation of pain.
-A class IV therapeutic laser machine and acupuncture is often used to achieve this.
-Controlling pain is important in ensuring quality of life.
+A Class IV therapeutic laser machine and acupuncture is often used to achieve this.
+Controlling pain is important in ensuring the quality of life

 When should Rehabilitation be applied?